 The buyer company may either make the target company a subsidiary and add it to its group structure or absorb the company and merge it with one of its existing companies.

 Below are the advantages:

 - Lesser equity means fewer shareholders.
-Ultimately less co-ordination and efforts required for any shareholder approvals
+Ultimately less co-ordination and effort are required for any shareholder approvals

 - Turnaround time for making decisions reduces significantly